 With the Basic method, all of your work is done in the top half of the user interface, by just selecting options.
-On the other hand, with the Advanced method, most of your work is done in the bottom portion of the user interface.
+On the other hand, with the Advanced method, most of your work is done in the bottom portion of the user interface by manually entering text.

-For details and examples on using each of these methods, see the online Help.
+For details and examples on using each of these methods, see the Help system.